Mansich0102/Credit_card_fraud_detection-/README.md

 Credit card fraud is a type of financial fraud.
 It involves the unauthorised use of someone's credit card information to make fraudulent transactions, leading to financial losses for the cardholder.
 It is a form of identity theft because it often requires stolen personal information to perpetrate the fraud.

 ## Overview
 Credit card fraud is a critical issue impacting both consumers and businesses worldwide.
 This research project focuses on exploring various methods and techniques for detecting and preventing fraudulent transactions.
-The goal is to identify effective strategies to mitigate the risks associated with credit card fraud, ensuring enhanced security and trust in financial transactions.

 ## Dataset
 Dataset used from Kaggle Website